List of state highways in Louisiana (450–499): Louisiana Highway 464

+Louisiana Highway 464 (LA 464) runs 19.80 mi from Merryville to Caney.

 Louisiana Highway 465

+Louisiana Highway 465 (LA 465) runs 30.77 mi from Kurthwood to Otis.

 Louisiana Highway 466

 Louisiana Highway 466 (LA 466) runs 0.85 mi in an east–west direction along 5th and Kepler Streets in Gretna from LA 18 (Lafayette Street) to LA 23 (Franklin Avenue).
 It is an undivided two-lane highway for its entire length.
 As of 2019, it is under agreement to be removed from the state highway system and transferred to local control.

 LA 466 originally consisted of 16 hyphenated routes designated in the 1955 Louisiana Highway renumbering.
 All were located within Gretna, unless otherwise noted: